piteer1/capistrano-rsync/README.md

 Using
 -----
-Install with:
+Install with bundler by defining requiremnt in Gemfile:
 ```
-gem install capistrano-rsync
+#Gemfile

+gem 'capistrano-rsync', :github => 'piteer1/capistrano-rsync'
 ```

 Require it at the top of your `Capfile` (or `config/deploy.rb`):